ProjectDrawdown/solutions/README.md

 ## Comparing

 However, in order to do this gracefully and iteratively, programmers must be able to check their work.
 Until the whole model is computable without Excel, a simple means of testing new Python code implementing ever-greater parts of the model is to compare intermediate with results with those computed by Excel.
-Furthermore, at the time of this writing, the easiest way to obtain all data need to compute a model is from within Excel.

 In order to make this comparison easier, we have added the [VBA-Web](http://vba-tools.github.io/VBA-Web/) software to our spreadsheet.
 (We found the installation of VBA-Web easier to do on a Windows machine than on a Mac.)
 This allows us to post data to a web service implemented in Python.
-We wrote some specific VBA code to take data from specific tables, send it to the service, retrieve the results in CSV, and place the results in a rectangular range of cells on a special tab.

 This allows a programmer to test that the numbers produced by the Python model match the Excel model.

-The code is invoked by a button with red lettering: TEST FUNCTIONAL UNIT to be found near cell H247 on the tab "Unit Adoption Calculations" of the spreadsheet.
+The VBA code is typically invoked by tests/test_excel_integration.py using xlwings.
+There is also a button with red lettering: TEST FUNCTIONAL UNIT on the Unit Adoption Calculations and First Cost tabs of the spreadsheet.
+These will fetch the SolarPVUtil solution, the first one implemented.
+The xlwings invocation of the VBA code can provide an argument of the solution to fetch.

 ---